University of Nebraska

 Acquisition in 2008

-Ibis Biosciences, Inc. is involved in the development, manufacturing, and marketing of products designed for the identification and characterization of infectious agents, including bacteria, viruses, fungi, and protozoa.
-The company offers the Ibis T5000 Biosensor System, a hardware platform that provides insights into drug resistance, virulence, and strain types.
-Additionally, Ibis Biosciences produces assay kits and panels for strain genotyping, along with essential consumables such as plates, buffers, and reagents for PCR.
-The company also provides various assay services, including human forensics, bacterial and viral detection, and surveillance services.
-Its products serve multiple applications in clinical research, healthcare-associated infection control, forensic analysis, and epidemiological surveillance.
-Founded in 2006 and headquartered in Carlsbad, California, Ibis Biosciences operates as a subsidiary of Abbott Molecular Inc.
+Ibis Biosciences, Inc. is a biotechnology company focused on developing, manufacturing, and marketing systems for the identification and characterization of infectious agents.
+Its flagship product, the Ibis T5000 Biosensor System, is a hardware platform designed to detect biological organisms, including bacteria, viruses, fungi, and protozoa, and to provide critical information on drug resistance, virulence, and strain type.
+In addition to the biosensor system, Ibis Biosciences offers various assay kits and panels for strain genotyping and characterization, alongside essential consumables such as plates, buffers, and reagents for PCR.
+The company also provides specialized assay services, including human forensics, mitochondrial DNA assays, and bacterial and viral detection and profiling.
+These products and services are utilized across multiple applications, including clinical research, healthcare-associated infection monitoring, and forensic analysis.
+Incorporated in 2006 and based in Carlsbad, California, Ibis Biosciences operates as a subsidiary of Abbott Molecular Inc.

 Evalve, Inc. engages in the design, development, manufacture, and marketing of devices that enable the repair of cardiac valves.
 It provides a non-surgical mitral valve repair system consisting of a steerable guide catheter, a clip delivery system, and an implant device that is used by interventional cardiologists to reduce mitral regurgitation.
 The company was incorporated in 1999 and is based in Menlo Park, California.